valtyr/chunkymonkey/README.md

      w====m==|       minecraft server
             /

-Chunky Monkey is a Minecraft Alpha multiplayer server.
+Chunky Monkey is a Minecraft Beta multiplayer server.
 It is licensed under the MIT open source license, please see the LICENSE file for more information.

 Website: http://github.com/huin/chunkymonkey